Birth (The Peddlers song)

-"Birth" was a major charting hit for English group, The Peddlers in 1969.
+"Birth" was a hit song for English group, The Peddlers, in 1969.

 Background

 The song written by Roy Phillips and released on CBS 4449.
 It was referred to as a stunningly innovative composition by The Guinness Encyclopedia of Popular Music.
-It is from their 1969 album, Birthday which also contains the follow up hit "Girlie".
+It is from their 1969 album, Birthday which also contains the follow-up hit "Girlie".

 Chart performance

 "Birth" reached No. 17 in the UK on September 20, 1969, during a nine-week run in the chart.
 The song peaked in Australia at No. 41.

+2024 saw Roy Phillips re-arrangement of BIRTH enter the UK Heritage chart, reaching the number 3 position, This time with Dave Lea as the vocalist.

 Other versions

-English group, Barron Knights covered the song and it appears on their 1973, Barron Knights album.
+English group Barron Knights covered the song and it appears on their 1973 album, Barron Knights.